Pradeep8531/NewsCart/README.md

 Provide instructions on how to install and run the app.

 ## Contribution
 I welcome contributions!
-If you'd like to contribute to the project, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to the project.